 - Have a peaceful and relaxing bath with background music.

-- Brush his teeth if necessary.
+- Brush their teeth if necessary.

-- Read a bedtime story or sing a lullaby so that your little one gets sleepy.
+- Read a bedtime story or sing a lullaby, so that your little one gets sleepy.